communitiesuk/submit-social-housing-lettings-and-sales-data/docs/form/form.md

 }
 ```

 Note that the end date of one form will overlap the start date of another to allow for late submissions.
-This means that every year there will be a period of time in which two forms are running simultaneously
+This means that every year there will be a period of time in which two forms are running simultaneously.

 ### How is the form split up?